 These easy taco pockets are made with a flaky pie crust, seasoned taco meat, colby-jack cheese and fresh salsa.
 A super flavorful and delicious recipe that makes a great appetizer, afternoon snack or easy dinner idea.

 Looking for a fun new way to serve up tacos for Taco Tuesday?
 You need to try these taco pockets!
 They’re such a fun twist on the traditional ground beef tacos.
-Instead of using a corn shell or flour tortilla, they’re made with flaky pie crust stuffed with the taco filling in the center.
-It’s just like a taco pop tart!
+Instead of using a corn shell or flour tortilla, they’re made with flaky pie crust stuffed with the taco filling in the center similar to beef empanadas.
 They are super simple to make and are so yummy dipped in your favorite salsa or guacamole.

 - Cook meat.
 Brown the meat on the stove in a large frying pan with the diced onions and green peppers.
 Once cooked completely, stir in the salsa, taco seasoning, salt and pepper.